YakuzaDoggo/Random-Valorant-Agent-Picker-Python/README.md

 - Chaos ensues.

 This program also currently has the added ability to do a reroll instead.
 In case someone doesn't have a given agent, or wants to be a crybaby about what they were given.

+There's also an agents file that you can use to select which agents are and aren't allowed to be picked.
+So that's neat I guess...